 Students must take 15 credits (typically 5 courses) of the following qualifying electives

-- INFOST 582 Introduction to Data Science
+- INFOST 582 Introduction to Data Science (Graduate only)

 - INFOST 619 Topics in Information Organization: (Subtitled).
 (Effective 01/22/2013) 1-3 credits.
 Undergraduate/Graduate.
 Study of particular topics in Information Organization.
 Specific topics announced in Schedule of Classes each time course is offered.
 May be repeated with change in topic to 9 credits maximum.